 At OpenBlend, we’ve developed a coaching-led performance management platform that supports and encourages regular conversations and collaboration.
 Our people-centric approach empowers employees and managers by delivering deeper insights into the key drivers that matter most to them – at home and at work.

 But OpenBlend isn’t a set and forget solution.
 We accompany you on every step of the journey towards fully integrated performance management and enablement.
 We provide ongoing advice and support to ensure you have the right conversations, with the right people, at the right time.
-Because when people succeed, the business succeeds.
+Because when people succeed, the business succeeds and performance management definition.